AFR: An Efficient Buffering Algorithm for Cloud Robotic Systems: Evaluation

-In the following experiment, the control center is equipped with Intel Core i7-8750H @2.20GHz 12x CPU, 16GB memory and GeForce GTX 1080 GPU.
-The control center and the robot are connected via a 54Mbps WiFi router.
+In the following experiment, each data sequence is replayed on a laptop that acts as the robot.
+The server is equipped with an Intel Core i7-8750H @2.20GHz 12x CPU, 16GB memory, and an NVIDIA GeForce GTX 1080 GPU.
+All software modules are connected with ROS middleware.
 The ROS version is Lunar on Ubuntu 16.04.
-It is one of the most recent versions of ROS~\cite{DBLP:conf/icra/DeMarinisTKKF19}.

-To make better comparisons, all sensor data (i.e. RGB images, depth images, and laser data) in the following experiments are recorded with \textit{rosbag} and are replayed multiple times to get results with different policies.
+We set up the experiments based on InfiniTAM~\cite{InfiniTAM_ISMAR_2015}, which is one of the most integrated state-of-the-art 3D reconstruction frameworks.
+Its interface allows us to change the underlying mapping and tracking algorithms.

+We use the TUM RGB-D dataset~\cite{sturm12iros} as input.
+The dataset contains color and depth images captured with a Microsoft Kinect sensor which is a typical RGB-D sensor used in robotic systems.
+The data was recorded at full frame rate (30 Hz) and sensor resolution ($640\times480$).
+The dataset also provides the ground-truth trajectory of the sensor, which is obtained from a high-accuracy motion-capture system with external tracking cameras.

+To reproduce the result multiple times, the robot and the server are connected directly with a 1Gbps Ethernet cable, and we use the Linux \textit{tc} utility to modify the outgoing bandwidth of the robot to emulate the cloud robotic environment.
+We employ the Belgium 4G/LTE dataset~\cite{DBLP:journals/icl/HooftPWHRBT16}.
+We choose a very challenging trace labeled \textit{car\_0002}, shown in Figure~\ref{fig:bw}.
+The horizontal axis is time in seconds, and the vertical axis is the bandwidth in KB/s.
+The orange dotted line indicates the approximate required bandwidth to transmit messages.
+Generally, the bandwidth limit of a 4G network is about 15MB/s, which is enough to transmit all messages.
+However, in this challenging trace, the network bandwidth varies second-wise, and the overall bandwidth is not enough to transmit all messages.
+Specifically, at the 21st and 23rd second, the bandwidth drops below 500KB/s.

+All test cases are repeated 10 times, and we organize and report the statistical result of each test case.